FrancisIX/app-dev-intro/README.md

 ## Briefly introduce yourself

-## We're creating a website using laravel_frameworks
+Hello, my name is  Francis Lopez, I am the best web developer in the Milky Way!

-## What web application would you like to build
+## What web application would you like to build?
+ I want to create an online store front for our small family business.